Farzane-Ka/spring-boot-java/README.md

 SUS (System Usability Scale) is a tool for measuring the usability of a system.
 It consists of 10 questions with 5 answer options from strongly disagree to strongly agree.
 See the documention [here](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html)

+- The application is deployed, and the jar file is added to the git
+- to run the application: **java -jar .\sus-0.0.1-SNAPSHOT.jar**
 - run the application in [SusApplication](https://github.com/Farzane-Ka/spring-boot-java/blob/main/src/main/java/com/project/farzane/sus/SusApplication.java) in inteliJ
 - in a browser, open http://localhost:8080 to see the homepage containing a form of questionnaire with five response options
 - a user must answer to the 10 questions before seeing the resulting scale